elaye/ofxMarkovChain/README.md

 Usage
 -----

-Create a Markov chain and load a transition matrix like this:
+Create a transition matrix from a file:

+	ofxMC::Matrix mat("transitionMatrix.txt");

+Setup the Markov chain with the loaded matrix, in state 0:

-	MarkovChain markov;
+	ofxMC::MarkovChain markov;
-    markov.load("transitionMatrix.txt");
+    markov.setup(mat, 0);

 Update the state of the Markov chain: